riyaz78/Coding-Adventures/git/commands/readme.md

 git checkout -b <branch-name>
 ```

+**Why**: Branches are used to work on new features and bug fixes in isolation from the main project.

-## 3. How to Stash changes
+## 3. Stashing Changes

 - **When to use:** Use *git stash* when you have uncommited changes in your working directory that you want to set aside temporariy.
-This is useful when you need to switch branches, pull in changes from the remote repository, or perform other operations wuthout commiting your changes.
+This is useful when you need to switch branches, pull in changes from the remote repository, or perform other operations without commiting your changes.

 - **How to Use:**

-    1. Suppose you are working on a feature branch and have some chnages but aren't ready to commit them.
+    1. Stash changes:
         ```bash
         git stash
         ```
-    2. Now you can switch to another branch or perform other Git operations.
+    2. Switch branches:
         ```bash
         git checkout another-branch
         ```
-    3. Once you are back on the original branch and ready to continue your work, you can apply the stashed changes
+    3. Apply Stashed changes:
         ```bash
         git stash apply
         ```
+- **Managing Stashes:**

+    1. View stashes:
+        ```bash
+        git stash list
+        ```
+    2. Remove a stash:
+        ```
+        git stash drop
+        ```

-## 3. How to add the files which needs to be commited
+## 3. Adding files to be commited

-- **When to use:**
+- **When to use:** After modifications, stage your changes to prepare for a commit.

-    1. **After making changes:** Whenever you make modifications to your project files, ypu can use *git add* to prepare these changes for the next commit.
-Staging your changes helps you organize and group related modifications together.

-    2. **Before each commit**: As a best practice, it is recommended to stage your changes before every commit.
-This enables you to review and confirm the specific changes that will be included in the upcoming commit.

 - **How to use:**
-    1. To Stage specific files for the next commit, specify the file names after *git add*.
-For example
+    1. Stage specific files:
         ```bash
         #Stage a single file
         git add file1.txt